furretpaws/hxdiscord/README.md

 ## About

 hxdiscord is a Discord Library for Haxe.
 It's still in development.

-Some targets might not work, I haven't tested any.
-C++ and Neko will work.
-(Binary attachments doesn't work on C++.
-Use Neko if you want to send images or whatever you want)
+More thing will be added, but for now, you can make your own Discord Bot with this!

+## Targets

+I don't know how many targets does hxdiscord support, since I've not tried them all.
+But here's a list of them

+✅ C++
+✅ Neko (RECOMMENDED)
+✅ HashLink

 ## Example